robot-ranger/cppagent/README.md

 }
 ```

-You can then write Ruby code that hooks into processing events.
+You can then write Ruby code that provides tranformation of the data in the pipeline.

 ## SHDR (Simple Hierarchical Data Representation)

 ### What SHDR Is

-SHDR is the original MTConnect-defined line-based protocol for transmitting machine state and data items.
+SHDR is the original MTConnect text-based protocol for transmitting machine state and data items.
 It streams information as timestamped key-value pairs over a plain TCP connection.
 It is simple, deterministic, and extremely reliable — which is why it continues to be the standard for CNC machine adapters.

 Example SHDR line: